chaylennn/Win-or-Lose-LoL/README.md

-# Win or Lose - League of Legends
+# GG or FF?
+Predicting Outcomes in Pro League of Legends

 **By Chaylen Nguyen-Tran and Jeffrey Kang**